craignicholson/docker-quickstart/cheetsheet.md

 Q: Which two ways does a source container make connectivity information available to a linked destination container?
 A: Via environment variables and updates to the /etc/hosts file

+Remember linked is old and uses env.

 Q: What is the default MTU applied to the "docker0" bridge?
 1500 bytes

 Q:What is the function of the CMD instruction if the ENTRYPOINT instruction is also used?
 A: CMD instructions get interpreted as arguments to ENTRYPOINT

+CMD ["echo","this reality","cd /","ls -al"]

 Q:Which 3rd party command line tool is often used to inspect "docker0" bridge config information?
 A: brctl

 Q: What happens to files and directories in the same directory as the Dockerfile?
-A: Ignored...  need to use COPY
+A: Ignored...  need to use COPY to be added to the image.

 ## Docker Networks

-> docker network create --subnet[RANGE] myNetworkName
+> docker network create --subnet[RANGE/24] myNetworkName
 > docker network create --driver bridge --subnet 10.1.0.0/24 --gateway 10.1.0.1 mybridge01
+> docker network inpect

 ```json
 [